OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

 Correlations
 ............

-To analyze categorical data, we can also fit the models to summary statistics, in this case, correlation matrices, as indicated by using the ``cor()`` R command to generate them and by the ``type=`` =cor, which also requires the ``numObs`` argument to indicate how many observations (data records) are in the dataset.
+To analyze categorical data, we can also fit the models to summary statistics, in this case, correlation matrices, as indicated by using the ``cor()`` R command to generate them and by the ``type=`` cor, which also requires the ``numObs`` argument to indicate how many observations (data records) are in the dataset.

 .. cssclass:: input
 ..